Article Table Of Contents

 The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 According to the most recent American Community Survey, there are now some 6.3M more Hispanics living in America than in 2010.

 That's the largest absolute growth and a 14.9% increase.
 The percentage growth is the third largest percentage change for any race according to the Census's race and ethnicity definition.

-Turns out there's been a 10.8% increase in the Hispanic population in California.
+Turns out there's been a 13.1% increase in the Hispanic population in california.

-We broke down the most recent census data to determine the cities in California with the largest Hispanic population in 2018:
+Here are the cities in california with the largest Hispanic population in 2020:

-Mendota took the number one over all spot for the largest Hispanic population in California for 2018.
+What's the city in california with the largest hispanic/latino population?
+Maywood took the number one over all spot for the largest Hispanic population in california for 2020.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In California With The Largest Hispanic Population For 2018
+How We Determined The Cities In california With The Largest Hispanic Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: